file powder substitute

 If it’s not available to you when you need it, there are alternative options you can use successfully instead.
-In the following sections, you’ll find the best substitute for file powder in different recipe applications.
+In the following sections, you’ll find the best substitutes for file powder in different recipe applications.

 What is File Powder?

-#1.
-Okra
+1. Okra

 Okra thickens stew or soup in the same way as file powder, which makes it an ideal alternative.
 It has a texture very similar to filé powder and can be added according to how thick you want the consistency of your dish to be.
-Add the okra for a few minutes once the proteins and vegetables are already cooked.
+Add sliced okra for a few minutes once the proteins and vegetables are already cooked.

-While okra provides a similar texture to filé powder in your dish, it does not provide the same flavor.
+While okra provides a similar thick texture to filé powder in your dish, it does not provide the same flavor.
 It is a good textural substitute, but if the filé flavor is more important in your dish, okra won’t be the ingredient to provide that.
 You may want to consider another replacement for intensified file spice instead.

 Making a roux takes more time and is less convenient than simply being able to add some chopped okra or file powder at the end of your cook.
 Keep in mind that you will need extra preparation time if you use this as your thickening agent.